 Fast forward to 2016 and Virtual Desktop Infrastructures do exactly as described above.
 VDI locks users into a network, using features such as Group Policy to limit what they can and cannot do.

-With Hosted Desktop, IT finally regains control over their business’ infrastructure.
+With Cloud Hosted Desktop, IT finally regains control over their business’ infrastructure.

 Security is possibly the most persuasive argument in favour of business Hosted Desktop solutions.
 User carelessness is a real threat to business security, with a recent study by CompTIA finding that user error was the root cause of 52% of security breaches in 2015.

-With a Hosted Desktop however, everything is stored securely in the cloud – with only the remote access protocol passing through the connection – allowing remote workers to access company resources without the need for a VPN.
-This means that users on unsecure networks, such as public wifi hotspots, can no longer expose your network to outside attacks.
+With a Hosted Desktop, however, everything is stored securely in the cloud – with only the remote access protocol passing through the connection – allowing remote workers to access company resources without the need for a VPN.
+This means that users on unsecured networks, such as public wifi hotspots, can no longer expose your network to outside attacks.